 Ben Shepherd, MD

-Ben Shepherd works for Katherine Shaw Bethea Hospital at a clinic in Mt.
-Morris, Illinois, a rural community with a population of about 3000 people, where he sees patients as a family physician and a psychiatrist.
+Ben Shepherd works for St. Margaret's Hospital at a clinic in Princeton, Illinois, a rural community with a population of about 7500 people, where he sees patients as a family physician and a psychiatrist.
+He also is a clinical assistant professor in family medicine and psychiatry at the University of Illinois College of Medicine at Rockford, and works at a local jail providing mental healthcare.
 He believes combined training has allowed him to create his own position in the clinic and adapt his practice to meet the needs of the community.
-Because he has been able to integrate care, Shepherd believes that he is working towards improving the way health care is delivered to underserved patient in the area.
+Because he has been able to integrate care, Shepherd believes that he is working toward improving the way health care is delivered to underserved patients in the area.

 Class of 2008